ravols/lara-logs-toolkit/README.md

 ```

 **Configuration Options:**
-- `channel` - The log channel where the composer dump-autoload notification will be written.
+- `composer_dump_autoload_channel` - The log channel where the composer dump-autoload notification will be written.
 This should match one of the channels defined in your application's logging configuration.
 - `comparison_cache_ttl` - Cache time-to-live in seconds for storing log analysis comparison results (default: `600` seconds / 10 minutes)

 ## Usage